 However, this type of study can’t really be used for an individual to know whether they are likely to get long Covid.
 The genes identified are interesting in their connection to susceptibility to Covid and immune response.
 But they don’t give much direction about how to prevent or treat long Covid.

 The Mendelian randomization analysis of how long Covid likely overlaps with chronic fatigue and fibromyalgia is interesting to see.
-There was a fairly strong signal there that some of the same pathways are involved.
+There was a fairly strong signal there that some of the same pathways were involved.
 The researchers also looked at other chronic conditions, and they didn’t find much of a genetic correlation with clotting, DVT, heart attacks, or asthma, which is also important to know.